What Is A Geographic Information System (GIS)?

 What We Do:

 Through several different software solutions, we are able to provide an evolving enterprise wide GIS system.
-Using Desktop, Server (web), and Mobile (GPS field data collection) GIS software, GIS is quickly becoming an asset to Scott County.
+Using Desktop, Server (web), and Mobile (GPS field data collection) GIS software, we build and maintain data, applications and work flows that support our citizens and county business practices.